Wario: Master of Disguise: Reception

 Wario: Master of Disguise has received mixed responses among critics.
-GameSpot reviewer opined that while it is a passable puzzler, it lacks polish, and the touch screens were not very necessary, and thus gave it a 6.1.
-According to Craig Harris of IGN, the game has an "uncomfortably strange" story and plays more like a third-party game rather than a first-party.
+A GameSpot reviewer opined that while it is a passable puzzler, it lacks polish, and the touch screen controls were not very necessary, and thus gave it a 6.1.

+According to Craig Harris of IGN, the game has an "uncomfortably strange" story and plays more like a third-party game rather than a first-party due to "its clunky and inconsistent gameplay but also in its inconsistent visual style."
+However he praised the levels saying they have "some creative moments that add a bit of challenge and variety" though criticised the minigames, saying they were "terribly uncreative."